BF-FrontEnd-class/agile-development-group4-loruki-rebuild/planning/user-personas.md

 # User Personas

-## This website is a hosting provider in Belgium.
+## This website is a hosting provider in Belgium

 <!-- a persona -->